Kinky Friedman

-Richard Samet "Kinky" Friedman (born November 1, 1944) is an American singer, songwriter, novelist, humorist, politician, and former columnist for Texas Monthly who styles himself in the mold of popular American satirists Will Rogers and Mark Twain.
+Richard Samet "Kinky" Friedman (November 1, 1944 – June 27, 2024) was an American singer, songwriter, novelist, humorist, politician, and columnist for Texas Monthly, who styled himself in the mold of popular American satirists Will Rogers and Mark Twain.

-Friedman was one of two independent candidates in the 2006 election for the office of Governor of Texas.
+Friedman was one of two independent candidates in the 2006 Texas gubernatorial election.
 Receiving 12.6% of the vote, Friedman placed fourth in the six-person race.

 Biography

-He was born as Richard Samet Friedman in Chicago in 1944 to Jewish parents, Dr. S. Thomas Friedman and his wife Minnie (Samet) Friedman.
+Richard Samet Friedman was born in Chicago on November 1, 1944, to Jewish parents, Dr. S. Thomas Friedman and his wife Minnie (Samet) Friedman.
 Both of his parents were the children of Russian Jewish immigrants.
-When Friedman was young, his family moved to a ranch in Kerrville, Texas in Texas Hill Country and opened a summer camp called Echo Hill.
+When Friedman was young, his family moved to the Texas Hill Country where they opened a summer camp called Echo Hill Ranch.

 Friedman had an early interest in both pop music and chess, and was chosen at age seven as one of 50 local players to challenge U.S. grandmaster Samuel Reshevsky to simultaneous games in Houston.
 Reshevsky won all 50 games, but Friedman was, by far, the youngest competitor.

-Friedman graduated from Austin High School in Austin, Texas in 1962.
-He went on and earned a Bachelor of Arts from the University of Texas at Austin in 1966, majoring in Psychology.
+Friedman graduated from Austin High School in Austin, Texas, in 1962.
+He subsequently earned a Bachelor of Arts from the University of Texas at Austin in 1966, majoring in psychology.
 He took part in the Plan II Honors program and was a member of the Tau Delta Phi fraternity.
 During his first year, Chinga Chavin gave Friedman the nickname "Kinky" because of his curly hair.

-Friedman served two years in the United States Peace Corps, teaching in Borneo, Indonesia with John Gross.
-During his service in the Peace Corps, he met future road manager Dylan Ferrero, with whom he still works.
-Friedman lives at Echo Hill Ranch, his family's summer camp near Kerrville, Texas.
-He founded Utopia Animal Rescue Ranch, also located near Kerrville, whose mission is to care for stray, abused and aging animals; more than 1,000 dogs have been saved from animal euthanasia.
+Friedman served two years in the United States Peace Corps, teaching in Borneo, Malaysia with John Gross.
+During his service in the Peace Corps, he met future road manager Dylan Ferrero, with whom he worked for the remainder of his life.
+Friedman lived at Echo Hill Ranch, his family's summer camp near Kerrville, Texas.
+He founded Utopia Animal Rescue Ranch, also located near Kerrville, whose mission is to care for stray, abused and aging animals; to date, the ranch has saved more than 1,000 dogs from animal euthanasia.

+On June 27, 2024, it was announced that Friedman had died at his home at Echo Hill Ranch, Medina, Bandera County, Texas, from complications of Parkinson's disease.
+He was 79.